 In order to protect against heart problems during surgery, TSH-producing tumors require treatment before surgery.
 This treatment usually takes 3–4 weeks and includes a beta-blocker to slow the heart rate and a drug that reduces the amount of thyroid hormone production.

 Once the tumor is completely removed, normal thyroid hormone production resumes.
 Although hormone levels will return to normal within days, the symptoms of a TSH-producing adenoma may take days to weeks to resolve.

-Some patients may have very loe TSH levels after surgery.
+Some patients may have very low TSH levels after surgery.
 These patients may need thyroid hormone replacement either temporarily or permanently.

-Your pituitary tumar may recur at any time, so you’ll need regular follow up visits with blood tests and, if the blood tests show a return of high TSH and thyroid hormone levels, an MRI.
+Your pituitary tumor may recur at any time; so you’ll need regular follow up visits with blood tests and possibly an MRI.
 You’ll need additional treatment if your tumor recurs.